Hobyo: Ajuuran Empire and Hiraab Imamate period

 The agricultural centres of Eldher and Harardhere included the production of sorghum and beans, supplementing with herds of camels, cattle, goats and sheep.
 Livestock, hides and skin, whilst the aromatic woods and raisins were the primary exports as rice, other foodstuffs and clothes were imported.
 Merchants looking for exotic goods came to Hobyo to buy textiles, precious metals and pearls.
 The commercial goods harvested along the Shabelle river were brought to Hobyo for trade.
 Also, the increasing importance and rapid settlement of more southerly cities such as Mogadishu further boosted the prosperity of Hobyo, as more and more ships made their way down the Somali coast and stopped in Hobyo to trade and replenish their supplies.

-The last Sultan of Hobyo was Sultan Ducaale Kahiye who managed to send Kenadiid who was working with the Italians to exile.
+Sultanate of Hobyo

+By the late 19th century, the Imamate began to decline.
+At the start of Colonialism in Somalia in 1884, shortly after the Berlin Conference, a young ambitious rebel called Sultan Kenadiid of the Majeerteen, managed to conquer Hobyo and established The Kingdom of Hobyo in 1884.

+From 1900 to 1910, Hobyo was ruled by Yusuf Ali Kenadid who established the Sultanate of Hobyo in 1884.
+As with the Majeerteen Sultanate, the Sultanate of Hobyo exerted a strong centralized authority during its existence, and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a state flag, as well as a professional army.
+Both sultanates also maintained written records of their activities, which still exist.

+Initially, Ali Yusuf Kenadid's goal was to seize control of the neighboring Majeerteen Sultanate, which was then ruled by his cousin Boqor Osman Mahamud.
+However, he was unsuccessful in this endeavor, and was eventually forced into exile in Yemen.
+A decade later, in the 1880s, Kenadid returned from the Arabian Peninsula on a British ship with a band of Hadhrami musketeers and a group of devoted lieutenants.
+With their assistance, he managed to establish a sultanate in 1884.